-Cap’n Gus Gustafson, a fishing guide who spends 300 days a year cruising the lake, tells the legend as it has evolved in the 55 years since the man-made lake was completed: As he tells it, marine biologists conducting experiments with fish farming crossbred Wyoming Buffalo Carp with Arkansas Blue Catfish, in a pond near Denver, NC, in the early 1960s.
-They fed the already large fish some chicken laced with steroids, and when furious rain damaged the Cowans Ford Dam [CHCK], the steroid-enlarged monsters escaped and found their way into Lake Norman.
+Cap’n Gus Gustafson, a fishing guide who spends 300 days a year cruising the lake, tells the legend as it has evolved in the 55 years since the man-made lake was completed: As he tells it, marine biologists conducting experiments with fish farming crossbred Wyoming Buffalo Carp with Arkansas Blue Catfish in a pond near Denver in the early 1960s.
+They fed the already large fish some chicken laced with steroids, and when furious rain damaged the Cowans Ford Dam, the steroid-enlarged monsters escaped and found their way into Lake Norman.

 The biologists, Gustafson says, “didn’t say a word about it, because it was kind of a clandestine operation to begin with.”
 One mysterious lake monster is worrisome enough, but multiple lake monsters — the result of a science experiment gone wrong — well, that sounds more like a tall fish tale.
 But in a lake as large as Norman, with a depth of 130 feet in some places, Gustafson says there’s bound to be more than one of these giant catfish-like creatures, which have been collectively dubbed “Normie.”

 As the number of Normie sightings has increased over the years, Matt Myers created a website — LakeNormanMonster.com — to give folks a place to report sightings.
-Details vary: Some reports refer to a “200 pound” creature and describe it as “Nessie-like.”
+Details vary: Some reports refer to a 200-pound creature and describe it as “Nessie-like.”
 Others report seeing a giant fish that steals smaller fish right off the end of a line.
-And more eye-witnesses clalim spotting inexplicable waves in otherwise calm waters with no boats around.
+And more eye-witnesses claim spotting inexplicable waves in otherwise calm waters with no boats around.

 “Certain lakes in certain places just have some kind of a legend,” Gustafson says, “and Normie is ours.”
-Be careful, thought, if you head out on the lake on the night of a full moon: Sightings reach their peak then, which begs the question: Does the moon make Normie go a little crazy, or the people who look for him?
+Be careful, though, if you head out on the lake on the night of a full moon: Sightings reach their peak then, which begs the question: Does the moon make Normie — or the people who look for him —go a little crazy?
 That’s a mystery for another day.